 - (OMAP.15 combined OMAP.1 and OMAP.4) Create an online education and training portal for shift care nursing to strengthen supports to nursing professionals.
 The development of a training/education portal will provide increased support for home health agencies, caregivers, and managed care organizations with building relationships and expanding their knowledge.
 The portal will provide trainings that focus on preparing both nurses and families for the private duty nursing transition and what to expect from the private duty nursing experience in one's home.
 This will include enhanced training for private duty nurses to staff cases for children who have complex medical conditions as well as significant behavioral health needs.
-One of the many challenges facing nurses providing care in an individual's home is the lack of training around behavioral health and how to assist a child who may have behavioral health needs. - o January 2024 Update: Documents from the vendor are under review. - July 2023 Update: The scope of work has been finalized, and OMAP anticipates receiving the finalized budget from the project vendor in the near future. - (OMAP.5) OMAP plans to create "Pediatric Complex Care Resource Centers" (PCCRC) designed to support families of children with complex medical needs and their health care providers.
-The PCCRCs will provide education and training for specific needs and help families and providers navigate the various systems and resources that are available to support them. - o January 2024 Update: HCQU budgets are being finalized and spending will begin in the second half of SFY 23-24. - July 2023 Update: OMAP has developed the position descriptions and finalized the statement of work for the HCQUs to review and complete by the end of July 2023. - (ODP.13) Enhance quality of service provision for individuals with intellectual disabilities/autism through provider training and credentialing.
-One-time supplemental payments will be made available for adoption of CMS core competency training for Direct Support Professionals, agency completion of National Association for Dual Diagnosis Accreditation, establishing a business associate program in industry to promote employment for people with disabilities, and certification through the Lifecourse Ambassador program.
-These one-time funds will increase the quality of services being provided by the agencies and provide models for linking pay to credentialing and certification programs. - o January 2024 Update: 88 of 281 eligible providers have been reimbursed for these activities as of this update. - o July 2023 Update: Approximately 65 providers have been reimbursed for these activities as of this update.
+One of the many challenges facing nurses providing care in an individual's home is the lack of training around behavioral health and how to assist a child who may have behavioral health needs. - o April 2024 Update: None at this time. - o January 2024 Update: Documents from the vendor are under review. - (OMAP.5) OMAP plans to create "Pediatric Complex Care Resource Centers" (PCCRC) designed to support families of children with complex medical needs and their health care providers.
+The PCCRCs will provide education and training for specific needs and help families and providers navigate the various systems and resources that are available to support them. - April 2024 Update: None at this time. - o January 2024 Update: HCQU budgets are being finalized and spending will begin in the second half of SFY 23-24. - (ODP.13) Enhance quality of service provision for individuals with intellectual disabilities/autism through provider training and credentialing.
+One-time supplemental payments will be made available for adoption of CMS core competency training for Direct Support Professionals, agency completion of

+National Association for Dual Diagnosis Accreditation, establishing a business associate program in industry to promote employment for people with disabilities, and certification through the Lifecourse Ambassador program.
+These one-time funds will increase the quality of services being provided by the agencies and provide models for linking pay to credentialing and certification programs.

-- (OMHSAS.4) Expand current training initiatives to include trauma-informed care that enhance service delivery.
+- o April 2024 Update: None at this time. - o January 2024 Update: 88 of 281 eligible providers have been reimbursed for these activities as of this update. - (OMHSAS.4) Expand current training initiatives to include trauma-informed care that enhance service delivery.
 An opportunity will be made available to clinicians in the mental health field to become certified in at least one evidence-based modality to treat trauma.
 Pennsylvania lacks clinicians with specialized training in evidence-based trauma-treatment modalities.
 The need for growing the Commonwealth's workforce capacity to recognize and treat trauma has been a consistent need identified by the Mental Health Planning Council and the Governor's Trauma-Informed PA plan.
 Individuals receiving HCBS with a history of trauma will benefit from this activity through improved patient engagement, treatment adherence and health outcomes.
-Similarly, individuals receiving non-HCBS services who also have a history of trauma will benefit from this activity as well, as health outcomes may enable them to transition from higher levels of care into HCBS. - o January 2024 Update: Training for the first cohort of eligible practitioners started on January 8, 2023.
-We anticipate that the first cohort will be full at 55 practitioners. - July 2023 Update: The intergovernmental agreement with the vendor has been fully executed.
-Through this agreement, high-quality, evidence-based, and trauma-informed EMDR training will be provided to 183 licensed Pennsylvania Medical Assistance mental health providers each year for two years, with the intent of increasing their knowledge, expertise, and skillsets.
+Similarly, individuals receiving non-HCBS services who also have a history of trauma will benefit from this activity as well, as health outcomes may enable them to transition from higher levels of care into HCBS. - April 2024 Update: OMHSAS has officially supported two cohorts of behavioral health practitioners in working toward their EMDR certification.
+Additional cohorts will begin in the summer. - o January 2024 Update: Training for the first cohort of eligible practitioners started on January 8, 2024.
+We anticipate that the first cohort will be full at 55 practitioners.